akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
-* docker proceses should send logs to stdout
-* start_tornado doesn't work port sis not listened
 * When user logs out he shouldn't receive notifications anymore
 * When we send notification and we receive unregistered we should delete it from database.
 * Notifications have same body
-* Self signed certificate doesn't work in chrome from docker
 * setTimeot stops working after 30min in chrome background, it has been changed to setInterval, check if it works
 * giphy search should return random image
 * FIrebase message should update notification instead of showing one, even push notificaiton should update and not dissapear